ResetXPDR/MSFS_AutoFPS/README.md

   - If the installer fails when checking/updating Mobiflight, despite the latest version being correctly installed in your MSFS Community folder, create a shortcut for the installer, add the command line option "-bypassmobiflight" to the target text box, then run the shortcut to be able to bypass this installation step.
 - The app will automatically check for updates on startup by default and will notify you accordingly on the app status line.
   - If you wish to only be notified of mandatory updates, uncheck the Check For Updates checkbox.
-  - In test versions, all app updates will be enabled by default regardless of what you have previously chosen for update notification in order to maintain a current test baseline.
+  - In test versions, notification of all app updates will be enabled as a minimum by default, regardless of what you have previously chosen for update notification, in order to encourage maintainance of a current test baseline.
 - If you wish to retain your settings for an update version, do NOT uninstall first, as that deletes all app files, including the config file.
 Just run the installer, select update and your settings will be retained.
 - The "Clean Install" option will recreate new configuration files without having to remove the app first.
 - The "Install Latest Redistributables" option will silently (other than UAC prompts) update your system with the latest Visual C++ Redistributable and .NET 8 runtime versions.